 - Notes about unbudgeted line items:

-- A question mark (?) denotes that the budget line item's budget code (see What is a budget code?) is unbudgeted.
+- A question mark (?) denotes that the budget line item's budget code was not included in the original budget.
+See What is a budget code?

 - When working with unbudgeted line items, users are NOT permitted to perform the following actions:

 - Users may NOT edit the Budget Unit Qty, Budget UOM, or Budget Unit Cost.